 Solution 1: Uninstalling Razer Chroma SDK

-The Razer Chrome SDK enables your computer to automatically download and install SDK files whenever a Razer Chrome peripheral is detected on your system.
+The Razer Chroma SDK enables your computer to automatically download and install SDK files whenever a Razer Chrome peripheral is detected on your system.
 Through this, regular updates are also deployed which address bug fixes and the support for new products.

 Despite its numerous benefits, Chroma SDK is known to clash with the game and cause it to either crash or prevent it from starting up.
 You can try uninstalling this software and see if this does the trick.